For those involved in labour market analysis and planning, it is useful to be able to use data for labour market areas.

-Defining labour market areas requires the analysis of commuting patterns, and the Office for National Statistics (ONS) has worked with Newcastle University to apply a complex allocation process to define a set of Travel to Work Areas (TTWAs) for the whole of the UK.
+Defining these areas requires the analysis of commuting patterns; we have worked with Newcastle University to apply a complex allocation process in order to define a set of travel to work areas (TTWA) for the whole of the UK.

-The resulting pattern is that, although the definitive minimum working population in a TTWA is 3,500, many are much larger - indeed, the whole of London and surrounding area forms one TTWA.
+The resulting pattern is that although the definitive minimum working population in a TTWA is 3,500, many areas are much larger – indeed, the whole of London and the surrounding area forms one TTWA.

-The 243 current TTWAs were defined in 2007 using 2001 Census information on home and work addresses, and are based on Lower Layer Super Output areas in England and Wales, data zones in Scotland, and Super Output Areas in Northern Ireland.
+The 243 current TTWAs were defined in 2007 using 2001 Census information on home and work addresses.
+They are based on lower layer super output areas (LSOA) in England and Wales, data zones (DZ) in Scotland, and super output areas (SOA) in Northern Ireland.